seejanerun/Partners-MLOps-Workshop/README.md

 Read the readme to learn more about the project's use case, status, etc.

 In the top right corner, choose the icon to **fork** the project.
-Name the project *yourname-Domino-Training*
+Name the project *Domino-Training-yourname*

 <!-- ![image](readme_images/Fork.png) -->